Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 This message may span across multiple UDP packets (and multiple SRT data packets).
 The only size limitation is that it shall fit as a whole in the buffers of the sender and the receiver.
-Although internally all operations (e.g. ACK, NAK) on data packets are performed independently, an application MUST send and receive the whole message.
+Although internally all operations (e.g. ACK, NAK) on data packets are performed independently, an application must send and receive the whole message.
 Until the message is complete (all packets are received) the application will not be allowed to read it.

 When the Order Flag of a Data packet is set to 1, this imposes a sequential reading order